The ocean has inspired horology for centuries.

 From the first global navigators to today’s extreme divers, accurate timing has always been integral to the safety of those who explore the sea.
 In England, 18th-century clockmaker John Harrison is still revered for his ‘marine chronometer’ clocks which enabled mariners to accurately calculate their longitudinal position for the first time.

-So it’s appropriate that Christopher Ward is now supporting a charity, Blue Marine Foundation (also known as ‘BLUE’), which seeks to protect the oceans by combatting over-fishing.
+So it’s appropriate that Christopher Ward is a strong supporter of Blue Marine Foundation (also known as ‘BLUE’), a charity which seeks to protect the oceans by combating overfishing.

-The organisation was founded in 2010, and that year brokered a deal to enable the creation of a vast ‘marine protected area’ (MPA) around the Chagos islands, funded by the Bertarelli Foundation.
+Blue Marine Foundation was launched in 2010, and that year brokered a deal to enable the creation of a vast ‘marine protected area’ (MPA) around the Chagos islands, funded by the Bertarelli Foundation.
 Since then, it’s overseen a variety of projects: from helping to secure a commitment from the UK government to protect four million square kilometres of ocean around the UK’s overseas territories to leading efforts to save the yellowfin tuna stock from collapse.

 The ultimate goal for BLUE is to see 30 percent of the world’s oceans under protection by 2030, with the remaining 70 percent managed responsibly.

-Charles Clover, executive director of BLUE says, “In the last 10 years, BLUE has become a driving force in the mission to create a healthy ocean.
-As the world moves towards protecting 30 percent of the ocean by 2030, the decade ahead could not be more critical.
-We’re deeply grateful to Christopher Ward for marking our 10th anniversary with this exquisite watch; donations from its sale will help us achieve our mission to restore the ocean to health, starting with a network of marine parks around the British Isles.”
+Charles Clover, executive director of BLUE, says: “In the last 10 years, BLUE has become a driving force in the mission to create a healthy ocean.
+We’re deeply grateful to Christopher Ward for marking our 10th anniversary with this exquisite watch.
+Donations from its sale have helped our mission to restore the ocean to health, starting with a network of marine parks around the British Isles.”

-Mike France, Christopher Ward CEO says: “I live part of the year in a house by the sea, so have an affinity with, and understanding of, what BLUE is trying to achieve.
-When the idea of a watch designed with BLUE was suggested, we jumped at the chance.”
+Mike says: “I grew up by the sea, and live on the coast for part of the year, so have a deep affinity with what BLUE is trying to achieve.
+When the idea of a watch designed with BLUE was suggested, we jumped at the chance.
+And we’re really pleased we could raise such a substantial amount.”

 Find out about Blue Marine Foundation here.